Board of Curators

 Distinguished individuals from economy, science and politics work in the board of curators on the further development of NINa SH e.V.
 In addition, the curators are committed to promoting NINa SH in society and politics.

-Dr. Bernd Roß received his Ph.D. in chemistry.
+Dr. Berd Roß received his Ph.D. in chemistry.
 He leads in the Ministry responsible for science the section for university organisation and controlling, international affairs and knowledge and technology transfer.
-He advocates the requirements of Schleswig-Holstein regarding science and transfer in several states-republic panels .
+He advocates the requirements of Schleswig-Holstein regarding science and transfer in several states-republic panels.

 already coordinated the TSH-initiative Surface Technology, a successor of NINa.
 He has held various positions in the fields of technology transfer and business formation consultancy.
 Amongst others, he worked as technology consultant and CEO of the technology centers Wuppertal and Geesthacht.

-is Head of the Transfer Division at Kiel University.
+is the head of the Transfer Division at Christian-Albrechts-University of Kiel.

 has been working in the Technology Policy and Technology Transfer Department of the Ministry of Economics of the State of Schleswig-Holstein since 2020, where her responsibilities include micro- and nanotechnology.